telefonicaid/fiware-cygnus/flume/doc/devel/add_new_sink.md

 # Adding new sinks development guide

 Cygnus allows for Orion context data persistence in certain storages by means of Flume sinks.
-As long as the current collection of sinks may be limited for your purposes, you can add your own sinks regarding a persistence technology of your choice and become an official Cygnus contributor!
+As long as the current collection of sinks could be limited for your purposes, you can add your own sinks regarding a persistence technology of your choice and become an official Cygnus contributor!

 This document tries to guide you on the development of such alternative sinks, by giving you guidelines about how to write the sink code, but also how the different classes must be called, the accepted coding style, etc.